forage

 Trout Lily

 There are many yellow trout lily uses.
 From being an ancestral food source to having many medicinal properties.
+The leaves and bulb are edible, with a slightly sweet and cucumber-like flavor.
+Medicinally, it’s been used by Native Americans for a variety of ailments, including skin diseases and fever.
 Learn more about this little talked-about plant that in my opinion deserves more attention.

 Usnea